loadingio/ldpage/README.md

 ## Events

- * empty - fired when ldPage confirms that the list is empty.
+ * empty - fired when ldpage confirms that the list is empty.
- * finish - fired when ldPage confirms that all items are fetched.
+ * finish - fired when ldpage confirms that all items are fetched.
- * fetch - fired when ldPage fetch a new list of data
+ * fetch - fired when ldpage fetch a new list of data
- * scroll.fetch - fired when ldPage fetch a new list of data triggered by scrolling. can happen along with `fetch` event.
+ * scroll.fetch - fired when ldpage fetch a new list of data triggered by scrolling. can happen along with `fetch` event.
  * fetching - fired before fetch is called.

 # License